mollieh/mollieh.github.io/mollieaholmberg/index.md

      to the first and second metric assessments of countries' progress towards the health-related Sustainable Development Goals.

-For my MA work, I've returned to my undergraduate training in biology and interests in __ by using the Giant Pacific octopus (*Enteroctopus dofleini*) exhibit at the Vancouver Aquarium to investigate the role of captive care in conservation.
-Engaging with feminist scholarship and conservation science studies, I argue that the Aquarium practices
+For my MA work, I've blended my undergraduate training in biology and love for the critical humanities by using the Giant Pacific octopus (*Enteroctopus dofleini*) exhibit at the Vancouver Aquarium to investigate the role of captive care in conservation.
+Engaging with feminist scholarship and conservation science studies, this work outlines how
-    modes of caring that also enclose octopuses within human control, and this control only unravels where human care fails or ends.
-However, failed care often kills: the Aquarium’s life-giving forms of care degrade wild-caught octopus health but only unravel without violence when staff deliberately cede control over care outcomes.
-This work therefore illustrates how captive care (as a conservation strategy) operates in tension with ecological violence it simultaneously opposes and relies upon.
+      captive care (as a conservation strategy) operates in tension with ecological violence it simultaneously opposes and relies upon.